quinn-rs/quinn/docs/book/src/quinn/certificate.md

 builder.add_certificate_authority(certificate)?;
 ```

-This is the only thing you need to do for your client trust a server certificate.
+This is the only thing you need to do for your client to trust a server certificate.

 <br><hr>

-[Next](set-up-connection.md), let's have a look at how to setup a connection.
+[Next](set-up-connection.md), let's have a look at how to set up a connection.

 [1]: https://en.wikipedia.org/wiki/Certificate_authority
 [2]: https://en.wikipedia.org/wiki/Public_key_certificate